ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Configuration interfaces are used to configure the security protocols before a handshake begins or the keys are negotiated.

-- Identity and Private Keys
+- Identities and Private Keys
 The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
 Protocols: TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP